Plan Your Research Visit

 - Anyone can use the National Archives.
 You do not need to be an American citizen or to present credentials or a letter of recommendation.
 Read about Regulations for using the National Archives.

-- You need to be 14 years old to do research at the National Archives, unless you receive permission from the Research Center Branch Chief and are accompanied by a parent or guardian.
+- You need to be 14 years old to do research at the National Archives, unless you receive permission from the research room supervisor and are accompanied by a parent or guardian.

 - Read about Security Procedures at our facilities.

-- New researchers to the National Archives will view a PowerPoint orientation presentation before receiving a researcher card.
+- New researchers to the National Archives will view an online orientation presentation before receiving a researcher card.

-- Please visit the page for the specific location you are visiting (or intend on visiting) for more specific information to onsite access.
+- Please visit the page for the specific location you are visiting (or intend on visiting) for more specific information regarding onsite access.